FeynmanLogic/Procformer/README.md

+# The following is the explanation given on the website.
+I took the code, and tried to understand different modes of operation.
+It takes train, generate, evaluate modes.
+Class explosion problem in the Transformap has been elegantly dealt with, by predicting only the block number rather than everything else.

 # Modified ChampSim for ML Prefetching Competition

 We will use ChampSim to evaluate the effectiveness of your ML prefetchers.
 You